esyede/rakit/packages/docs/data/debugging.md

 ## Logging

-Sometimes you might want to use the `Log` class for debugging, or just to log informational messages.
-Here's how to use it:
+The `Log` class writes entries for debugging, or for anything else worth recording:

 #### Writing messages to logs: